GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 ### Perspective

-For flexibility and consistency, app icons should be front-facing.
+For flexibility and consistency, extension icons should be front-facing.
 Subtle tweaks of perspective that give a sense of tangibility are OK, but avoid dramatic angles.

 <table>